insapathogenomics/ReporTree/README.md

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO [CITE](https://github.com/insapathogenomics/ReporTree/edit/main/README.md#citation) THEM!_

 ## News!
+#### 2025.11.27 - ReporTree v2.6.1
+Fixes a bug when updating cluster names in metadata table.

 #### 2025.10.22 - ReporTree v2.6.0
 We release a new version of ReporTree that besides fixing some small issues, also brings important new features:
 1. ReporTree is much more efficient in filtering allele matrices based on "--loci-called, "--site-inclusion" or "--loci" arguments.